AlexdeLange1/Cyclistic-Analysis/README.md

 ## Project insights
 - Tourist attractions are the least popular stations as most of the Cyclistic bike users use their bikes for transport to work and back (+95%)
 - The top 3 stations are: 1.
-Clinton St & Washington Blvd with 7563 rides.
-2. Clinton St & Madison St with 6280 rides.
-3. Canal St & Adams St with 6208 rides
+Clinton St & Washington Blvd 2.
+Clinton St & Madison St 3.
+Canal St & Adams St
 - The most popular days are Tuesdays, Thursdays and Fridays.
 All weekdays!
 - The times with the most rides during the week are: 8am, 4pm and 5pm